Single Doctoral-Level Business Courses

 MKT 87505 Consumer Behavior, Theory and Analysis

-This is a graduate level course introducing theoretical and substantive issues useful in understanding consumer behavior.
-The course addresses issues from a number of different viewpoints.
-Priority is placed on the economic, psychological, and socio-cultural factors that affect consumer behavior and the consumer decision making process.
-Therefore, the focus is on understanding current theoretical and methodological approaches to the various aspects of consumer behavior.Learning Outcomes:
+This course introduces theoretical and substantive issues useful in understanding consumer behavior.
+The issues are addressed from a number of different viewpoints.
+Priority is placed on the economic, psychological, and socio-cultural factors that affect consumer behavior and the consumer decision-making process.
+The focus is on understanding current theoretical and methodological approaches to the various aspects of consumer behavior.Learning Outcomes:

 - Integrate the course concepts through interaction with other Learners and your Mentor